patterncoder/NinjaSchemas/documentation/apiObjects/contracts.md

 ##Other Notes

 **contract**
-- I lost the document we collaborated on last thursday, this is the best I could do from memory.
 - Do we need a deposit field on contracts object
 - How should "Sequence of events be implemented"?
 Do we need a sequence object to do this?
 - Should we have custom fields for customizable contracts to fit each restaurants needs?
 How would we implement this?